Quoin/node-rc/README.md

 This is a wrapper library for the [rc](https://www.npmjs.com/package/rc) because it doesn't handle properly scoped modules.

-This library apply the same logic as `npm pack` is doing.
+This library apply the same logic as `npm pack` is doing for the name of the file.

 ## Usage